Skip to content

 Data source for SQL databases.

 This class provides a data source for SQL databases using SQLAlchemy.
-It supports parameterized queries and pagination.
-Returns rows as dictionaries with column names as keys.
+Results are streamed with stream_results and fetchmany so large queries avoid OFFSET-based re-scans and bounded memory per chunk.
+Rows are returned as dictionaries with column names as keys.

 Attributes: